cheatham1/SoftwareBook/gettingstarted.md

 <img src="./Pictures/SoftwareButton.jpg" width="200" />

 You now have access to the ATLAS Outreach  data and tools repository.

 <img src="./Pictures/DataAndToolsButton.jpg" width="100" />

-You now have a choice to download the files from GitHub or as a zip file.
+You have a choice to take a look and download the files from GitHub or just download the files as a zip file.

-* Move the downloaded directory (atlas-outreach-data-tools-framework) to your workarea.
+Move the downloaded directory (atlas-outreach-data-tools-framework) to your workarea.
 You may need to unzip it.

 In the root directory you will see five directories (Analysis, Configurations, Input, Plotting and Output), a README file plus two python scripts.
 The python scripts are RunScript.py and PlotResults.py.

 ### Download the data

-* Select the 'Download' button again at the top right of the page.
+Select the 'Download' button again at the top right of the page.

 <img src="./Pictures/Download.jpg" width="150" />

-* Scroll down to Downloads and select Datasets
+Then select Datasets

 <img src="./Pictures/DatasetsButton.jpg" width="150" />

+You now have a choice to download individual data files (Monte Carlo simulated samples and real data samples) one at a time, or all together.

 <img src="./Pictures/BulkDownload.jpg" width="200" />

-* 'Bulk downloads' will download all the data and simulated data samples.
+'Bulk downloads' will download all the data and simulated data samples.
 This may take afew minutes.

-*  unzip  complete_set_of_ATLAS_open_data_samples_June_2016.zip and you will see two directories MC and Data.
+Now unzip  complete_set_of_ATLAS_open_data_samples_June_2016.zip and you will see two directories MC and Data.

-* Move the directories MC and Data into your Input directory (within your downloaded atlas-outreach-data-tools-framework).
+Move the directories MC and Data into your Input directory (within your downloaded atlas-outreach-data-tools-framework).

 ### Nearly there